vyrjana/pyimpspec/documentation/high-level-functions.md

 A value less than one equals no limit.
 Applies only to the "cnls" test.
 - `num_procs`: The maximum number of parallel processes to use when performing a test.
-A value less than one results in using the number of cores returned by multiprocessing.cpu_count.
+A value less than one results in using the number of cores returned by `multiprocessing.cpu_count`.
 Applies only to the "cnls" test.